kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu.md

 _Table 1: How TensorFlow/TensorFlow-GPU behave when installed on different hardware settings_

 Please note that "~tf-like" means even though the library is TensorFlow-gpu, it would behave like the TensorFlow library.
-However, I am not sure about the behaviors when it comes to installing the TensorFlow-cpu library.
+However, I am not sure about the behaviors when it comes to installing the TensorFlow-cpu library, since this TensorFlow library is no more provided in Anaconda channels.
+You could have it downloaded and installed by executing `pip install tensorflow-cpu` and see what will happen.
+Two more comments in the post are worth mentioning, i.e.
+- From TensorFlow version 2.0 onward, these libraries are not separated, and you could simply install TensorFlow to make use of GPUs, supposed that you have GPU hardware and appropriate CUDA/cuDNN installed.
+- Under a conda environment, installation of CUDA/cuDNN will automatically be done using `conda install tensorflow`, but `pip install tensorflow` won't so that you've got to install them manually.

 ## References
 [A Comprehensive Guide Website For TensorFlow Veterans And Novices Alike](https://www.easy-tensorflow.com)